RHYTHMHACKER/Mspam/README.md

 >Running `Mspam.sh` as sudo miscofigures files ownership.
 It is recommended not to run it as sudo

-Run these commands to clone and run TBomb.
+Run these commands to clone and run Mspam.

 #### For Termux